PremGChavan/change-shape-and-color/README.md

 This project allows users to interactively change the shape and color of a graphical element on the screen.
 It's a simple and fun way to demonstrate dynamic user interface changes using HTML, CSS, and JavaScript.

+## Hosted Link

+The project is hosted on GitHub Pages.
+You can access it [here](https://premgchavan.github.io/change-shape-and-color/).

 ## Features

 1. **Change Color Button:** Clicking this button will change the color of the graphical element displayed on the screen.